SuperOfficeDocs/superoffice-docs/docs/api/authentication/onsite/webapi/enable-basic-auth.md

 ## Testing Login

-Accessing the SuperOffice webpage, you should see the login page, asking for a username and password.
+Accessing the SuperOffice web page, you should see the login page, asking for a username and password.

 ![login-page][img3]